 Using VA Health Benefits to Pay for Home Care

-The Veterans Health Administration (VHA) Standard Medical Benefits Package may be used to provide various levels of home care services as an alternative to nursing home care and as a way to get respite care at home for veterans and their family caregivers.
+The Veterans Health Administration (VHA) Standard Medical Benefits Package may be used to provide various levels of home care services as an alternative to nursing home care and as a way of delivering respite care for veterans and their family caregivers.
 The VA’s Skilled Home Health Care Services (SHHC), Homemaker and Home Health Aide Services (H/HHA), and Home-Based Primary Care programs are available to all veterans who meet eligibility requirements for standard benefits, although some additional conditions may apply.

 VA Pension Benefits Can Offset Home Care Costs